Huawei Cloud Deployment Manual

 3 Infrastructure Deployment¶

-RDS, Redis, InfluxDB, Elasticsearch should be created according to the configuration requirements, all within the same VPC network in the same region.
+RDS, Redis, InfluxDB, Elasticsearch should be created according to the configuration requirements, all within the same region and under the same VPC network.

-Go to the official website, select Products in the navigation bar, choose Container, click Cloud Container Engine CCE, and create a CCE cluster.
+Go to the official website and select Products in the navigation bar, choose Container, click Cloud Container Engine CCE, and create a CCE cluster.

-- It must be in the same region as the RDS, InfluxDB, Elasticsearch resources created later.
+- It must be in the same region as the RDS, InfluxDB, and Elasticsearch resources mentioned later.

-- Choose the cluster size based on your needs; you will then create worker nodes afterward.
+- Mainly choose the cluster size based on your own situation, and then create worker nodes later.

-Primarily choose ECS specifications and quantity.
-Specifications can be created according to the resource list or assessed based on actual conditions but must not be lower than the minimum configuration requirements.
-There should be at least 3 nodes or more, and it is recommended that the data disk size should not be less than 100GiB.
+Mainly choose ECS specifications and quantity.
+Specifications can be created according to the requirements in the resource list or assessed based on actual needs, but they cannot be lower than the minimum configuration requirements.
+The quantity should be at least 3 nodes, or more than 3, and here it is recommended that the data disk should not be less than 100GiB.

-Everest and coredns plugins are created by default when purchasing a k8s cluster.
-It is recommended to add the following two plugins.
-To ensure cluster resources and avoid additional costs, it is suggested to remove the ICAgent plugin.
+Everest and coredns plugins have been created by default when purchasing the k8s cluster.
+Here, it is recommended to add two additional plugins for installation.
+To ensure cluster resources and avoid additional costs, it is suggested to delete the ICAgent plugin.

 Install nginx-ingress plugin